How RFID Readers and Tags Make Asset Management More Efficient and Less Complex

 Accurate, Efficient Data Collection

 How many barcodes can you scan at once?
-While the barcode system is still extremely valuable across many industries, it still has certain limitations—chief among them the fact that only one code can be scanned at a time.
+While the barcode system is still extremely valuable across many industries, it still has certain limitations.
+Chief among them the fact that only one code is scanable at a time.
 An RFID reader, on the other hand, can collect information from any RFID tag in its line of sight.
 The result is accurate data collection at a high speed; dozens or even hundreds can be read in a matter of seconds.

 There are two other major concerns facing barcodes.
 The first is that once a label is printed, it is read-only, and cannot store additional information.
-The other is that, this the exception of more permanent barcodes that are etched on metal plates, the labels tend to degrade over time, making it more difficult for them to be read.
+The other is that with the exception of permanent barcodes that are etched on metal plates, the labels tend to degrade over time.
+This makes it more difficult for them to be read.
 RFID tags eliminate both of these concerns.
-The tags can be written and rewritten to reflect more accurate and up-to-date information (such as location, chain of custody, maintenance management data, and more).
+The tags can be written and rewritten to reflect more accurate and up-to-date information.
 They can even be reprogrammed and reused on new assets.
 And since the data is stored as opposed to printed, they also last much longer.

 As mentioned above, an RFID tag can be updated with a plethora of asset management data.
 This is further enhanced by having a much higher storage capacity than traditional asset tags, further adding to the system’s flexibility.